I thank the Leas-Cheann Comhairle for his endeavours yesterday evening regarding the commitment I made.

 More than 20 years ago, before he became a war criminal, Tony Blair, on the verge of becoming Prime Minister for the first time, used similar rhetoric to that used by political parties here when he stated the heart of the problem was that local government needed recognised leaders if it was to fulfil a community leadership role.
 He said the people and outside organisations needed to know who was politically responsible for running the councils.
 His love of all things American, including its mayoral system, resulted in the Local Government Act 2000.
 Among the reforms contained in it was the possible adoption by local government of a directly elected mayor model.
 The residents of a city could vote through in a referendum that it would be governed by a directly elected mayor.
 Towns and cities would still retain councils and the plan was that the two would work together, with final responsibility residing with the mayor.
 Since the introduction of the legislation, there have been 53 referendums held in the United Kingdom, with only 16 of the 326 towns voting to be governed by a directly elected mayor.
 Although the lack of appetite for the proposal does not necessarily equate to failure, a study comparing a city that had adopted the model with the previous model of local government found there had been very little change in terms of policy output and spending.
 Research undertaken in the 16 cities in question has shown that directly elected mayors are just as dependent on central government for funding, that their introduction does not lead to a sudden upheaval in a city's fortunes or spending power and that it is extremely difficult for a mayor to exert influence in specific policy areas.

-I will take the city of Liverpool as an example.
+I give the city of Liverpool as an example.
 At approximately 500,000, it has a similar population to Dublin, excluding the suburbs and other boundaries.
 From 2011 to 2012 the city had a standard Cabinet and council leader model.
-In that period the city spent 64% of its annual budget on social services, including education, housing and social care services.
+In that period, the city spent 64% of its annual budget on social services, including education, housing and social care services.
 The following year, from 2012 to 2013, it voted in favour of the elected mayor model.
 Figures show that it now spends an almost identitcal figure, 62%, of its annual budget on social services.
 The new mayor had no choice but to work with the existing council.
 The same will happen in Dublin or Galway if they decide to adopt such a position.
 Not only have directly elected mayors in the United Kingdom been unable to exert any real power, they have not been taken seriously by the citizens of their towns and cities, for which one would hardly blame them.
 In 2002 voters in Hartlepool elected the mascot of the football club, H'Angus the Monkey, as their first mayor.
 His campaign slogan was "free bananas for schoolchildren", which was actually not a bad idea.
 He won two further consecutive elections and served for a total of ten years.
 In 2013 Hartlepool voted to get rid of the directly elected mayor and return to the original cabinet and council leader model.

 Comparisons with cities such as New York or London are not helpful.
 The mayor of New York has a budget of $60 billion and appoints the police commissioner.
 As we know, the United States has a federal system.
 Therefore, the system of local government is established by each state, not the federal government.
 Local government is not dependent on central government for funding or powers.
 That is why the US system works, the UK model has failed and the Irish model will also more than likely fail.
 Similar to New York, London is cited as an example we should have directly elected mayors.
 However, it is not only at city but a region.
 Yes, it has a directly elected mayor, but there are also a Minister for London, a regional government office and a regional budget, as well as 32 councils in the 32 boroughs.
 The 32 councils are responsible for the majority of local services such as education services, social services, waste collection and road maintenance.